Financial Economics of Climate and Sustainability 2025

 Ca’ Foscari University of Venice Italy

-Cardiff University / Cardiff Business School United Kingdom
+Cardiff University / Cardiff Business School UK

 Charles University Czech Republic